project-hadron/discovery-transition-ds/docs/source/components/hello_hadron.rst

     tr.set_source_uri('https://www.openml.org/data/get_csv/16826755/phpMYEkMl.csv')
     tr.set_persist()

-Finally we run the pipeline with the new environemt variables in place and check everything runs okay.
+Finally we run the pipeline with the new environment variables in place and check everything runs okay.

 .. code:: ipython3